nanovazquez/design-first-api-workshop/exercises/exercise-1/README.md

 - Lets identify objects (Speakers, Workshops, etc)

 Now it's time to implement our first document using the OAS/Swagger specification.
-We need to:
+You need to:

 - Retrieve the list of Speakers of an specific conference.
 - Retrieve the list of Activities of an specific conference, that may have one or more Speakers.